If Jesus were to ask you today, “Who do you say that I am?”, what would you reply? A good person? A wise man? A prophet? The Messiah? The Son of God?

 23 But He turned and told Peter, “Get behind Me, Satan!
 You are an offense to Me because you’re not thinking about God’s concerns, but man’s.”
 Matthew 16:21-23 (HCSB)

 Peter got a sharp correction, but he was not the only one.
-One time, I was planning to make an excuse to get out of an upcoming prison ministry event.
-I turned on the Christian radio, and immediately heard these words, “you are thinking of the things of man, not the things of God”.
+One time, as I was planning to make an excuse to get out of an upcoming prison ministry event, I turned on a Christian radio station and immediately heard these same words, “you are thinking of the things of man, not the things of God”.
 Ouch!
-I changed my mind and went, experiencing one of the most wonderful weekends of my life.
+I changed my mind, decided to go, and experienced one of the most spiritually-wonderful weekends of my entire life.

-When we are brave enough to ask someone who Jesus is to them, spiritual doors may open.
-It may take the courage of Peter to do it, but with God’s help, if we do, it could be the rich turning point for someone’s life journey.
+If we are brave enough to ask someone who Jesus is to them, spiritual doors may be opened through the power of His name.
+We may not see results, and they may reject us, but God’s grace will still be at work.
+It may take the courage of Peter to speak up, but with God’s help, it could be the rich turning point in someone’s life journey.
+May God help us to do so.

 Reflection

-Father God, grant us the courage to speak up and ask people who Jesus is to them.
-Their life will get incredibly better if we speak up and they become believers.
+Father God, grant us the courage to speak up and to ask people who Jesus is to them.
+Their life will get incredibly better if we do speak up and they eventually become believers.
 We ask this in Jesus’ name, Amen.